Pop-ups, banners and auto-play video commercials seem to bombard people with increasing frequency these days.

 Ad blocking software also may use element hiding, in which certain content is hidden from view though it may have been loaded with the rest of the content.

-Now that more and more Canadians are getting informed about their privacy rights, more are using the best VPNs to protect their privacy online.
+Now that more and more Canadians are getting informed about their privacy rights, more are using the best VPN services to protect their privacy online.
 It’s about time to make that online experience less cluttered and distracting.
 Before your next marathon browsing or streaming session, take some time to uncover the best ad blockers for some popular websites.